SIZO-2: Facility

-Taganrog is a south-western Russian town; the Russia–Ukraine border is located in about 40 km West from the city.
+Taganrog is a south-western Russian town; the Russia–Ukraine border is located about 40 km West from the city.
 SIZO-2's address is 175 Lenin Street; it is a walled facility with three watchtowers, barbed wire on top of all fences and a metal gate.
 It was originally built in 1808 and used as a youth detention centre that also held mothers with young children.
-After the beginning of the full-scale invasion of Ukraine in 2022, it was converted into a torture prison for Ukrainians along with at least 29 other sites.
+After the beginning of the full-scale invasion of Ukraine in 2022, along with at least 29 other sites it was converted into a torture prison for Ukrainians.

 After Mariupol was captured by Russians in May 2022, several high-profile city defenders were moved to SIZO-2, including soldiers from the Azov Brigade.
-Satellite footage shows that SIZO-2 was repaired in summer that year, which included the installation of a new steel roof.
+Satellite footage shows that SIZO-2 was repaired in the summer of that year; works included the installation of a new steel roof.

-The current total occupancy of SIZO-2 is unknown; pre-2022, the maximum number of detainees was 400, but Viktoriia Project, a joint investigation by several media outlets, concluded that the actual number of people held inside is much bigger, based on satellite imagery and food orders made by the facility.
+The current total occupancy of SIZO-2 is unknown; pre-2022, the maximum number of detainees was 400, but the Viktoriia Project, a joint investigation by several media outlets, concluded that the actual number of people held inside is much bigger, based on satellite imagery and food orders made by the facility.

 Cells are 3 by 5 m with 3—5 inmates held in each.
 Every cell has bunk beds or regular beds, a table and a portrait of Putin.
 Cell doors in SIZO-2 have peepholes, and sometimes prisoners are told that they are not allowed to leave the field of view of the guards.
-In general, inmates are not allowed to sit or lay down during the day, which is monitored through the peepholes and via security cameras installed inside cells.
+In general, inmates are not allowed to sit or lie down during the day, which is monitored through the peepholes and via security cameras installed inside cells.
 The cell lights are never turned off.

 SIZO-2 has dedicated interrogation rooms that are empty except for torture devices.

 All inmates are woken up at 6:00 am and required to clean their cells; the morning check happens at 7:00 or 7:30, then the prisoners get breakfast, and interrogations start at 8:00 am.
 Some inmates are made to run to the prison yard and back once a week as physical exercise.